mg86837242/the-mobile-hour/README.md

 ## 2. Wireframing and Prototyping

-Check out this [Google Docs](https://docs.google.com/document/d/e/2PACX-1vSYzZD_uASKbKKmuOrPQBfxw_pfwT8zZmTSL7K1DPHrSFyESnXmLQ-rxYaHdjzbYEOsJxOisUAY7gZa/pub) for screenshots of wireframe and prototype drawings this project, which are created for before the code implementation.
+This [Google Docs](https://docs.google.com/document/d/e/2PACX-1vSYzZD_uASKbKKmuOrPQBfxw_pfwT8zZmTSL7K1DPHrSFyESnXmLQ-rxYaHdjzbYEOsJxOisUAY7gZa/pub) contains screenshots of wireframe and prototype drawings for this project, which are created for before the code implementation.